opencybersecurityalliance/kestrel-lang/docs/language/tac.rst

 Formally defined, a record is a piece of machine-generated data that is part of a telemetry of the monitored host or network.
 Different monitoring systems yield records in their own formats and define the scope of a record differently.
+Some defines each system event, e.g., system call, as a record, while other system monitors may define a record as a set of related events.
 A monitoring system may yield a record for each file a process loaded, while another monitoring system may yield a record with a two- or three-level process tree plus loaded binaries and dynamic libraries as additional file nodes in the tree.

 Entity
 ------